apnadkarni/blt/man/datatable.rst

   **u**
     Invoke *command* whenever the cell value is unset.

+  *Command* is a TCL command prefix.
+The traced row index, column index and the operation letter are appended to the command before it is invoked.

 *tableName* **unset** *row* *column* ?\ *row*\ *column* ...\ ?

   Unsets the values located at one or more *row*, *column* locations.
-  *Row* and *column* may be a label, index, or tag.
-Both may represent more than mulitple rows or columns (example "all").
-When a value if unset, the cell is empty.
+  *Row* and *column* may be a label, index, or tag and may refer to mulitple rows or columns (example "all").
+When a value is unset the cell becomes empty.

 *tableName* **watch column**  *column* ?\ *flags* ...\ ? *command*

+  Registers a command to be invoked when an event occurs on a column of *tableName*.
+The events include when columns are added, deleted, moved or relabeled.  *Column* may be a label, index, or tag and may refer to multiple columns (example: "all").  *Flags* indicates which events are of interest.
+They are described below.

   **-allevents**
-    Notify when columns are created, deleted, moved, or relabeled.
+    Watch when columns are created, deleted, moved, or relabeled.

   **-create**
-    Notify when columns are created.
+    Watch when columns are created.

   **-delete**
-    Notify when columns are deleted.
+    Watch when columns are deleted.

   **-move**
-    Notify when columns are moved.
-This included when the table is sorted.
+    Watch when columns are moved.
+This includes when the table is sorted.

   **-relabel**
-    Notify when columns are relabeled.
+    Watch when columns are relabeled.

   **-whenidle**
     Don't trigger the callback immediately.
 Wait until the next idle time.

+  *Command* is a TCL command prefix.
+The name of the event and column index are appended to the command before it is invoked.

 *tableName* **watch delete** *watchName*...

+  Removes the one of more watches from *tableName*. *WatchName* is the name of a trace created by the  **watch column** or **watch row** operations.

 *tableName* **watch info** ?\ *watchName*\ ?

+  Describes *watchName*.
+A list of the watch's name, one or more event flags, and the row or column index is returned.

 *tableName* **watch names** ?\ *pattern* ...\ ?

-  Returns the names of the watches registered in the table.
+  Returns the names of the watches currently registered.
 This includes both row and column watches.
-If one of *pattern* arguments are present, then any of the watch names matching one of the patterns is returned. *Pattern* is a glob-style pattern.
+If one or more of *pattern* arguments are present then any watch name matching one of the patterns is returned. *Pattern* is a glob-style pattern.

 *tableName* **watch row**  *row* ?\ *flags*\ ? *command*

+  Registers a command to be invoked when an event occurs on a row of *tableName*.
+The events include when rows are added, deleted, moved or relabeled.  *Row* may be a label, index, or tag and may refer to multiple rows (example: "all").  *Flags* indicates which events are of interest.
+They are described below.

   **-allevents**
-    Notify when rows are created, deleted, moved, or relabeled.
+    Watch when rows are created, deleted, moved, or relabeled.

   **-create**
-    Notify when rows are created.
+    Watch when rows are created.

   **-delete**
-    Notify when rows are deleted.
+    Watch when rows are deleted.

   **-move**
-    Notify when rows are moved.
-This included when the table is sorted.
+    Watch when rows are moved.

   **-relabel**
-    Notify when rows are relabeled.
+    Watch when rows are relabeled.

   **-whenidle**
     Don't trigger the callback immediately.
 Wait until the next idle time.

+  *Command* is a TCL command prefix.
+The name of the event and column index are appended to the command before it is invoked.

 .. _formats:

 DATATABLE FORMATS
 =================

+Datatables can import and export their data into various formats.
+They are loaded using the TCL **package** mechanism.
+Normally this is done automatically for you when you invoke an **import** or **export** operation on a datatable.

-Handlers for various datatable formats can be loaded using the TCL **package** mechanism.
-The formats supported are "csv", "xml", "sqlite", "mysql", "psql", "vector", and "tree".
+The available formats are "csv", "xml", "sqlite", "mysql", "psql", "vector", and "tree" and are described below.

 **CSV** Data Format (csv)
 ^^^^^^^^^^^^^^^^^^^^^^^^^